Uniswap/v3-new-chain-deployments/instructions.md

 The following sections outline the process for deploying the Uniswap V3 Protocol and integrating into the existing ecosystem including making it available for trading on [app.uniswap.org](http://app.uniswap.org), [info.uniswap.org](http://info.uniswap.org) and creating a Subgraph for it’s data.

+[ TODO -> Create a visual / diagram of all the repos and components ]

 Teams should follow these steps sequentially for best results.

 ## 1. Deploy the V3 Protocol Contracts